ietf-wg-cellar/matroska-specification/subtitles.md

 SRT is perhaps the most basic of all subtitle formats.

-It consists of four parts, all in text..
+It consists of four parts, all in text:

 1\.
 A number indicating which subtitle it is in the sequence.
 2\.
 The time that the subtitle appears on the screen, and then disappears.